Should You Use an Asset Protection Trust?

 • Hybrid trusts: Hybrid trusts blend features of discretionary and unit trusts.
 They allow both fixed entitlements to some beneficiaries (like a unit trust) and discretionary distributions to others.

 • Testamentary trusts: These trusts are established through a will and come into effect upon the death of the person who made the will.
-Testamentary trusts provide a high level of control over how assets are distributed to beneficiaries and can offer potential tax benefits and asset protection.
+Capital gains withholding Impacts on foreign and Australian residents provide a high level of control over how assets are distributed to beneficiaries and can offer potential tax benefits and asset protection.

 How Do Trusts Help Protect Personal Assets?